robertojrojas/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 The etcd server will be started and managed by systemd.
 Create the etcd systemd unit file:

+Make sure the IP addresses in the **--initial-cluster** match your environment.

 ```
 cat > etcd.service <<"EOF"
 [Unit]